1 - 12 weeks

 1 - 8 weeks

-Get involved with behaviour and habitat enrichment, wildlife rehabilitation, orphan care and veterinary health checks at this small sanctuary project in Malawi.
+Get involved with orphan care, wildlife rehabilitation, habitat enrichment and veterinary health checks, at our small sanctuary project in Malawi.

 2 - 12 weeks